 New York City is one of the best places on earth.

-Despite having a love-hate relationship with this concrete jungle that I have called home for over ten years, it is a place that I could not easily tire of.
-One of the main things that I love about New York is that there is ALWAYS something going on.
+Despite having a love-hate relationship with this concrete jungle that I have called home for almost fifteen years, New York is a place that I could not easily tire of.
+One of the main things that I love about my city is that there is ALWAYS something going on.

-Since the city is a such a popular destination for tourists, I constantly have friends coming to visit, and I am always giving recommendations, I have (finally) decided to turn some of those recommendations of things to do in NYC into a list.
+Since the city is a such a popular destination for tourists, I constantly have friends coming to visit, and I am always giving recommendations, I finally decided to turn some of my many recommendations of things to do in NYC into a list.

 This list does not include made-for-tourist places like the Empire State Building, Times Square, the Statue of Liberty, or Rockefeller Center.
 Instead, this is a list of places that I enjoy going to and experiences that I enjoy having here in my hometown.